Marigold Opacity by Amy Rosenblum Martin

 Marigold Opacity

-Amy Rosenblum Martín
+Essay by Amy Rosenblum Martín

 For the Greenwood Art Project, Sarah Ahmad created The American Dream (2020), a sanctuary in Tulsa’s forest for healing from personal and generational trauma, especially the horrific violence of the race massacre in 1921.
 Her structure recalls a refugee tent like those she saw growing up in Lahore, Pakistan, which she remembered when seeing tents in photographs documenting the massacre in Tulsa.
 The reference is subtle, however, as Ahmad chooses not to indulge the imperative to produce overtly activist art.
 Instead, her project focuses on personal wellness through liberatory frameworks by cultivating ecotherapeutic practices with survivors of atrocities.
 In doing so, the artist stages her own rebellion within the ongoing rebellion for equity being fought within the US art world.
 It’s a continuous contest and recombining of tactics—ranging from overt to covert, from iconography to activist uses of art—all working toward justice.
 Ahmad explains, “My work is about healing and renewal versus reprocessing of trauma; it provides a break from the upheavals of life, a space for respite.”